danoneata/veridiq/README.md

 # Veridiq

-A package for deepfake detection and verification using the AV1M dataset.
+A package for deepfake detection using the AV1M dataset.

 ## Installation